 - Better communication between care providers

 At St. Mary’s, the ICC program will be expanding the patient groups it serves.
-It began by offering care to patients who:
+It began by offering care to patients who have:

 How the ICC Program Helps Patients